In a world where everything is changing, the job of business management is to make sure important things stay the same.

 It’s absolutely essential that you get your degree at an AACSB-accredited college or university.
 (AACSB stands for Association to Advance Collegiate Schools of Business.O) Every school we recommend on this site will be AACSB accredited.

 Unless your objective is to run a family business, and usually even if your objective is to run a family business, you should pursue a degree program with a clear specialization rather than just “general business” or even “management.”
 Be an expert in HR, U/X, MIS, supply chain management, or some other specialty field right off the bat.
-Applying specialized knowledge not otherwise available to your new employer will increase your starting salary and give you a niche in which you can show your abilities to earn your promotion to more responsibilities and higher pay.
+Applying specialized knowledge not otherwise available to your new employer will increase your starting business management salary and give you a niche in which you can show your abilities to earn your promotion to more responsibilities and higher pay.
 But don’t got into a specialty that makes you irreplaceable unless it’s a job you love — or you could find yourself spending too many years in the same position.

 Try to get into one of top programs we recommend for business management.
 Don’t waste time on fly-by-night or online schools that admit anyone.
 Employers may be OK with online coursework taught by a college or university that also has courses in brick-and-mortar classrooms, but a 100% online college experience is not optimal for developing team building skills or for interacting with mentors and your college’s partner corporations who give you opportunities for hands-on experience.
 Our pages will direct you to the colleges and universities that give you the greatest amount of experience in the real business world while you are earning your degree.